New campground now open just outside of Dubuque

 “I think it’s a really nice location,” Preston said.
 “People that utilize the campground will be able to use the Heritage Trail.
 They’ll be able to fish in Heritage Pond.”

-Campsites initially wil be available on a first-come, first-served basis, though eventually, 75 percent will be available for reservations, Preston said.
+Campsites initially will be available on a first-come, first-served basis, though eventually, 75% will be available for reservations, Preston said.

 Camping will cost $19 per night.
 A self-registration station is available on site.